 - Strong organizational skills

-- Ability to be flexible, adapt and adjust to rapid change within a fast paced and growth oriented environment
+- Ability to be flexible and adapt to rapid change within a fast-paced, growth-oriented environment

 - High confidence level in working independently

-- Possess and maintain a positive, solution oriented approach
+- Possess and maintain a positive, solutions-oriented approach

 Work Environment/Physical Effort